Ovarian cysts

 Treatment

 If a cyst causes no symptoms, or only mild symptoms, it’s usually okay to wait and see what happens.
 Most cysts go away on their own.
-Depending on the results of diagnostic examinations, it’s sometimes a good idea to go for regular check-ups (every month or every few months) so the doctor can keep an eye on the cyst.
+Depending on the results of diagnostic examinations, it’s sometimes a good idea to go for regular check-ups (every few months) so the doctor can keep an eye on the cyst.
 If the cyst is painful, painkillers such as ibuprofen or other non-steroidal anti-inflammatory drugs (NSAIDs) can help.

 Grimes DA, Jones LB, Lopez LM et al. Oral contraceptives for functional ovarian cysts.
 Cochrane Database Syst Rev 2014; (4): CD006134.

 Weyerstahl T, Stauber M. Gynäkologie und Geburtshilfe.
-Thieme: Stuttgart 2013.
+Thieme: Stuttgart 2014.

 Wolfman W, Thurston J, Yeung G et al. Guideline No. 404: Initial Investigation and Management of Benign Ovarian Masses.
 J Obstet Gynaecol Can 2020; 42(8): 1040-1050.e1041.